A guide to the best tenders for superyachts

 Large boats, often up to 25m, the archetypal fisher is perfectly suited to lengthy, deep-sea fishing trips.
 Typically built with berths, heads, a galley and a tower (perhaps even a live bait tank, too), a Sports Fsher is for serious big game fishing enthusiasts.

-It’s quite a commitment for a superyacht when a large open or utility tender with rod holders would probably just as effective if big game fishing was less of a priority.
+It’s quite a commitment for a superyacht when a large open or utility tender with rod holders would probably be just as effective if big game fishing was less of a priority.

 Utility Tender